ALBURY HISTORY SOCIETY - ALL ABOUT ALBURY

 A brickworks and cottage for the worker attending the firing kiln existed beside Weston Wood and the A25.

 Until 1988 there was a sawmill by Albury Brick Field, shown with steam power for the machines and later, abandoned.

 Albury Police House, now Wood Lodge, was on Sherbourne.
 Inspector Robert Parker and family were photographed there in 1867.

 A Boat House and the greater part of Postford Pond were lost when new Chilworth Road bypassed Mill Lane in the 1880s.

-War stopped a 1939 Chilworth to Gomshall bypass road passing through the 'open country' of Blackheath, Farley Heath, Brook, Shere Heath and Burrows Lea.
+War stopped a 1939 Chilworth to Gomshall and Shere bypass road passing through 'open country' of Blackheath, Farley Heath, Brook, Shere Heath and Burrows Lea.